A look at Northwest Bancshares Inc.’s (NWBI) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Northwest Bancshares Inc. (NWBI)

-Compared to the last year’s volume of 0.67 million, its volume of 1.25 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 45.94%.
-Additionally, its Average True Range was 0.45.
+Analysing the last 5-days average volume posted by the [Northwest Bancshares Inc., NWBI], we can find that recorded value of 2.11 million was better than the volume posted last year of 0.76 million.
+As of the previous 9 days, the stock’s Stochastic %D was 49.92%.
+Additionally, its Average True Range was 0.52.

-During the past 100 days, Northwest Bancshares Inc.’s (NWBI) raw stochastic average was set at 34.25%, which indicates a significant decrease from 55.11% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 21.11% in the past 14 days, which was lower than the 24.44% volatility it showed in the past 100 days.
+During the past 100 days, Northwest Bancshares Inc.’s (NWBI) raw stochastic average was set at 21.82%, which indicates a significant decrease from 35.51% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 32.03% in the past 14 days, which was higher than the 25.57% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $13.85, while its 200-day Moving Average is $13.90.
-Nevertheless, the first resistance level for the watch stands at $13.66 in the near term.
-At $14.36, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $14.77.
-If the price goes on to break the first support level at $12.55, it is likely to go to the next support level at $12.14.
-Should the price break the second support level, the third support level stands at $11.44.
+At the time of writing, stock’s 50-day Moving Average is $13.79, while its 200-day Moving Average is $13.90.
+Now, the first resistance to watch is $12.91.
+This is followed by the second major resistance level at $13.31.
+The third major resistance level sits at $13.58.
+If the price goes on to break the first support level at $12.25, it is likely to go to the next support level at $11.98.
+Should the price break the second support level, the third support level stands at $11.58.

 Northwest Bancshares Inc. (NASDAQ: NWBI) Key Stats